An official website of the United States government

 Q: What is the escort policy?

 A: An Escort is an individual who is vetted, credentialed, and granted escort privileges per DoD policy.
-Only individuals who are US citizens or nationals with valid ID (with the one exception below for international midshipmen and alumni) may be escorted onto the installation.

 Q: Where do Contractors obtain DBIDS credentials?